NYC Mesh: Aim

-Other similar projects include Freifunk in Germany; Ninux in Italy; Sarantaporo.gr in Greece; the People's Open Network in Oakland, California; Philly Community Wireless in Philadelphia, Pennsylvania; Seattle Community Network in Seattle, Washington; and Red Hook Wi-Fi in Brooklyn, New York.
+Other similar projects include Freifunk in Germany; Ninux in Italy; Sarantaporo.gr in Greece; the People's Open Network in Oakland, California; Philly Community Wireless in Philadelphia, Pennsylvania; Seattle Community Network in Seattle, Washington; Tuscon Mesh in Tuscon; and Red Hook Wi-Fi in Brooklyn, New York.

 Technology

 Like many other free community-driven networks, NYC Mesh uses mesh technology to facilitate robustness and resiliency.
 NYC Mesh previously used BGP for routing within the network, though this was found to be too static so the network was changed to use OSPF routing instead.

 The network relies on a variety of wireless links to connect individual nodes and larger sections of the network together.
 Most nodes use both a long range directional antenna for up-link to a hub along with a shorter range omni-directional antenna that provides connections to other nearby nodes.
 This omni-directional antenna also includes a router and 5 port network switch.

 From the roof, cables are run to each apartment which is provided with Wi-Fi from an indoor Wi-Fi access point.
 Each node can support up to 4 apartments by itself, but can be upgraded to support more with additional equipment.